 Case study: Prisma Media X ARGOplay

 To increase its impact and popularity, Prisma Media decided to launch Prisma XR, a unit dedicated to research and development, aimed at creating immersive experiences for their young readers.

 Case study: Place des éditeurs (Editis group) X Harlan Coben

-The publishing industry is highly competitive and has a busy publishing schedule.
-For example, Harlan Coben’s latest novel, “Ne t’enfuis plus” is featured in an innovative Augmented Reality campaign.
+The publishing industry is highly competitive and operates on a tight publishing schedule.
+For example, Harlan Coben’s latest novel, “Ne t’enfuis plus” is featured in an innovative augmented reality campaign.